GabZech/wordcloud_mapper/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-wordcloud_mapper could always use more documentation, whether as part of the
+WordCloud_Mapper could always use more documentation, whether as part of the
-official wordcloud_mapper docs, in docstrings, or even on the web in blog posts,
+official WordCloud_Mapper docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback